REGULATIONS GUIDE

 The zone system for swimming pools is more extensive than for bathrooms:

-Zone 0 — the interior of the pool basin.
-Only SELV at 12 V AC or 30 V DC with the safety source outside Zones 0 and 1.
+• Zone 0 — the interior of the pool basin.
+Only SELV at a nominal voltage not exceeding 12 V AC RMS or 30 V ripple-free DC, with the safety source installed outside Zones 0, 1 and 2 (Reg 702.410.3.4.1).
 Equipment must be IPX8.
 Fixed equipment specifically designed for pool use only.

-Supplementary equipotential bonding is mandatory in swimming pool locations.
-All extraneous conductive parts within Zones 0, 1, and 2 must be connected together and to the protective conductor of every circuit serving the location.
+Supplementary equipotential bonding is mandatory in swimming pool locations (Reg 702.415.2).
+All extraneous-conductive-parts in Zones 0, 1 and 2 must be connected by supplementary protective bonding conductors to the protective conductors of the exposed-conductive-parts of equipment situated in those zones.

 For a detailed breakdown of swimming pool electrical regulations, including hot tubs, paddling pools, and fountain installations, see our dedicated guide.